3Edges/3edges-dev/terraform/aws/README.md

     kubectl rollout restart deployment/<deployment-name> -n 3edges
    ```

-7. Monitor if the restart of the deployment, pods was successful
+7. Monitor the deployment to ensure that all pods are successfully running, confirming a stable and operational environment.
     ```bash
      kubectl get all -n 3edges
     ```